-- 7. Light colored asphalt shingle roofs are generally inappropriate on houses with shingled roofs.
-Earth tones, such as rusty reds, greens, and browns as well as dark grays, are generally appropriate in replacement roofs. - 8.
-Original skylights and their intricate components should be preserved. - 9.
-New skylights or solar panels should be designed and placed in such a way that they are not visible from the public right of way.
-If skylights are desired, flat skylights, flush with the roof, are encouraged. - 10.
+- 4. When original details have been lost and are proposed to be replaced, designs should be based on historic photographic evidence.
+If no such evidence exists, the design of replacement details should be based on a combination of physical evidence (indications in the structure of the house itself) and evidence of similar elements on houses of the same architectural style in the neighborhood. - 5.
+Where still existing, historic specialty roofing materials, such as tile, slate or built-up shingles should be preserved in place or replaced in kind.
+Original material should be placed in the most street visible facades and any new replacement materials that are required due to breakage should be placed to the rear of the structure.
+It is important to maintain existing tile arrangements, detail, installation, tile thickness, etc. - 6.
+Replacement roof materials should be substantially similar in appearance to those used originally, particularly when viewed from a distance from the public sidewalk, and should convey a scale, texture, and color similar to those used originally. - 7.
+Light colored asphalt shingle roofs are generally inappropriate.
+Earth tones, such as rusty reds, greens, and browns, are generally appropriate in replacement roofs. - 8.
+Skylights or solar panels should be designed and placed in such a way that they are not visible from the public right of way.
+If skylights are desired, flat skylights, flush with the roof, are encouraged. - 9.
 Existing chimney massing, details, and finishes should be retained.
-If replacement is necessary (e.g. due to earthquake damage), the new chimney should look identical to the original in location, massing, and form. - 11.
+If replacement is necessary (e.g. due to earthquake damage), the new chimney should look identical to the original in location, massing, and form. - 10.
 Historic spark arrestors should be retained whenever possible.
-If a new spark arrestor is required, and if the new spark arrestor cannot match the original in detail, the new spark arrestor should be low profile with a black matte finish. - 12.
+If a new spark arrestor is required, and if the new spark arrestor cannot match the original in detail, the new spark arrestor should be low profile with a black matte finish. - 11.
+Architectural details such as arched caps may be an appropriate means to conceal a chimney's mechanical apparatus. - 12.
 Existing roof dormers should not be removed on visable facades.
 New roof dormers should not be added to visible facades. - 13.
 Rooftop additions should be located to the rear of the house and designed so as to minimize their impact on visible roof form.
-See Chapter 8 for additional guidelines pertaining to residential additions.